adewaleoshikoya2021/main/README.md

 # FuchiCorp Main Where Everything Starts
-Welcome to FuchiCorp I would like to thank you to being interested in this project.
-I know you can do your best and show yourself a better side.
-My name is Farkhod Sadykov and I am a founder of FuchiCorp small Corporation.
-If you have any questions to me please reach out to my information below.
-You will need to deploy your own cluster and common tools by following this documentation.
-Read the first step and do the deployment and come back read the second steps and deploy it make sure you follow the requirements
+Welcome to FuchiCorp main repo.
+To get stared we will suggest you to join our slack workspace [JOIN NOW](https://join.slack.com/t/fuchicorp/shared_invite/zt-137bqkjp0-opqNRaSp6QuJomoT8MNAZA) so you can get help from our mentors.
+If you are just looking for videos not the project you can enroll one of our plans [SUBSCRIPTIONS](https://academy.fuchicorp.com/accounting/plans).

 ## First step